 When will you begin accepting applications for your next award cycle?

-Our next call for applications will be in summer 2020 for February 2021 sabbatical awards.
+Our next call for applications will be in June 2022.
 Please join our mailing list for program updates.

 How many awards are granted?

 What are the components of the grant award?

 Each award includes $40,000 toward the cost of the sabbatical.
 Funds are intended to help replace the executive director’s salary and benefits for three months, and to cover costs associated with their sabbatical experience (such as the awardee’s travel).

 Stipend for Interim Leadership: $3,000